Ojas-Mehta/Coursera-Gmane/README.md

 Installed SQLite browser to view and modify the database.
 The link for the email archieve used is : http://mbox.dr-chuck.net/sakai.devel/

-Overview in short is the following.
+Overview in short is written below.
 For detailed explanation refer to README.txt that was provided as a part of course.

 1) gmane.py downloads emails from mbox.dr-chuck.net and stores it in a raw form in content.sqlite.